 Art historian Anne-Pierre d’Albis-Ganem is the founder of the Parcours-Saint-Germain-des-Prés, a yearly contemporary art festival in Paris, and the B&C art and culture member’s club.
 She is also the co-founder of Spirit Now London which organises exclusive art events, and a board member of numerous cultural institutions across the globe.
-As part of our ongoing philanthropy series, she speaks to LUX about supporting rising artists, the challenges of her work and plans for 2021
+As part of our ongoing philanthropy series, she speaks to Samantha Welsh about supporting rising artists, the challenges of her work and plans for 2021

 LUX: When did you first begin to support emerging artists, and what motivated you?